-(All amounts are expressed in Jamaican dollars unless otherwise indicated )
+(All amounts are expressed in Jamaican dollars unless otherwise indicated)

-Property, plant and equipment cont'd
+3.1 Property, plant and equipment cont'd

-Work in progress represents costs incurred in relation to the construction of a school.
 The school is constructed on property owned by the Government of Jamaica and leased to Christel House Jamaica.

 Donated assets

 Donations of property and equipment are recorded as support at their estimated fair value.
 Such donations are reported as unrestricted support unless the donor has restricted the donated asset to a specific purpose.